jamcody/satellite-image-semantic-segmentation/README.md

 ![image](https://user-images.githubusercontent.com/85484281/215321819-2597c9ab-45e9-4759-810e-ee933b1e5b37.png)

-- By trying the model on different epochs, Deeplabv3+ achieves the best accuracy at 72.65% dice score but PSPNet got a more stable accuracy as shown below:
+- By trying the model on different epochs, Deeplabv3+ achieves the best accuracy at 72.65% dice score but PSPNet got a more stable result as shown below:

 ![image](https://user-images.githubusercontent.com/85484281/215322535-170cc96d-303b-46fb-be82-d0021db42350.png)

 **2. Issues to address**

 - The training data is quite small for this problem.
-As such, additional images can be generated using GAN models to enrish the dataset.
+As such, additional images can be generated using GAN models to enrich the dataset.
 - Futher data augmentation can be done to improve the accuracy
 - Noted that some labels are wrongly assigned, image-by-image review can be carried out to clean the dataset
 - Other hyperparameters such as optimizer, learning rate, batch size can be tuned to improve the accuracy